cpit405/js-slides/slides.md

 ---

-# Example
+# `XMLHttpRequest` Example

-- The following example sends an HTTP request to the Giphy API to obtain images for the given keyword.
-You will need to replace the value the API key variable with [your own API key from Giphy](https://developers.giphy.com/):
+- The following example uses XMLHttpRequest to send an HTTP GET request to the Giphy API to obtain images for the given keyword.